amohanonamission/SecurityPlus-Study-Guide--SY0-701/README.md

 > **REMEMBER:** SECURITY IS A MINDSET, A WAY OF LIFE.
 YOU HAVE TO LIVE IT TO LEARN IT AND TO BECOME IT.
 >                                        ALL THE BEST ON YOUR JOURNEY!

----

-#### License
-- Free for learners.
-No commercial use.
-- Feel free to fork, add notes, or improve resources.